IBM-Bluemix-Docs/containers/cs_planning.md

 {: #cs_planning_apps_storage}

 A container is, by design, short-lived.
 However, as shown in the following diagram, you can choose between several options to persist data for the case of a container failover and to share data between containers.

+**Note**: If you have a firewall, [allow egress access](cs_security.html#opening_ports) for the IBM Cloud infrastructure (SoftLayer) IP ranges of the locations (data centers) that your clusters are in, so that you can create persistent volume claims.
 {:shortdesc}

 ![Persistent storage options for deployments in Kubernetes clusters](images/cs_planning_apps_storage.png)